 What Is Strength Training?

-activity.
-Aerobic activity strengthens your heart and lungs.
-Stretching improves your flexibility.
-Strength training uses resistance, like free weights, weight machines, resistance bands, or a person's own weight, to build muscles and strength.
-Teens may want to strength train to improve sports performance, treat or prevent injuries, or improve appearance.
+Strength training (also called resistance training) is a way to build muscles and strength using free weights, kettlebells, weight machines, resistance bands, or a person's own weight.
+Kids and teens may want to strength train to improve sports performance, treat or prevent injuries, or improve appearance.

 What Are the Benefits of Strength Training?